0xddom/Scripts-Snippets/README.md

 * Deorganizator: This python script takes the files in a tree of directories and copy them to the root of another.
 * PHP Shell: A very basic PHP shell, perfect for injection.
 * Transpond: A bunch of scheme functions that transpond a matrix.
+* Create shell test: This script creates a C program that executes a previously compiled shellcode